-The DOE invites eligible Phase I and Phase II awardees to apply for Phase II awards (grants and cooperative agreements) (both initial and second and third) under this Funding Opportunity Announcement (FOA).
+The DOE invites eligible Phase I and Phase II awardees to apply for Phase II awards (grants and cooperative agreements) (initial, second, and third) under this Funding Opportunity Announcement (FOA).
 Topic descriptions for this FOA can be found on the DOE SBIR/STTR web site at https://science.osti.gov/sbir/Funding-Opportunities.